Starttoaster/docker-traefik/README.md

 Change the values accordingly for your server's IP, and the domain you've purchased!

-NOTE: If you're doing this guide on a server using a private IP address (behind some kind of router), make sure to also open up your router's configuration page and forward ports 80 and 443 to your server's private IP address.
-While you're here, also make sure your server has a statically assigned private IP.
-For every router the way to configure this will be different.

 **The dirty work**

 This one-liner sets up the directory tree and files you'll need for this docker-compose.yml file with the correct permissions and ownership.
 I put all this at the root of my linux distros for simplicity.
 Towards the end you need to input your username where it says "YOUR-USER:" but don't delete the colon.